Sending transfers

 '

-In Chile, the Counterparty object is defined by 5 attributes:
+In Chile, the Counterparty object is defined by a minimum of 5 attributes:

 Parameter | Description |